godatadriven/pytest-dbt-core/CONTRIBUTING.md

 pytest tests/
 ```

-Unit tests are the lowest level op tests, and should test isolated pieces of
+Unit tests are the lowest level of tests, and should test isolated pieces of
 code.
 For example, testing an Apache Spark UDF is a perfect example:

 ```python